scrape-do/scrapedo-scrapers/naver-scraper/README.md

 # Naver Scraper

-This repo includes two examples for scraping product data from Naver using Python `requests` for Scraping and [Scrape.do](https://scrape.do) for bypassing Cloudflare anti-bot and bypass CAPTCHA.
+This folder includes two examples for scraping product data from Naver using Python `requests` for Scraping and [Scrape.do](https://scrape.do) for bypassing Cloudflare anti-bot and bypass CAPTCHA.

 One method scrapes the HTML from a product page; the other uses Naver’s internal API for cleaner results.